|

 Canning jars being filled with tomatoes.

-Place the rack in the bottom of the canner and fill halfway with warm water.
+Place the rack in the bottom of the canner and fill it halfway with warm water.

 Getting canned tomatoes ready for canning.

-Seat the jars on the rack in the canner, it’s okay if the jars touch.
-Fill the canner with enough water so that the jars are submerged plus one inch.
-Close the canner.
+Set the jars onto the rack in the canner.
+It is fine if the jars touch.
+Add enough water to cover the jars by about one inch, then close the canner.

 Six jars of canned tomatoes covered submerged in water for canning.

-With the pressure control weigh off heat on high until steam comes out of the vent tub. let the stem vent for ten minutes.
-Then place the weights on using an oven mitt because of the steam.
+With the pressure control weight off, heat on high until steam comes out of the vent tube.
+Let the steam vent for ten minutes.
+Using an oven mitt, carefully place the weight on the vent.

-When the weights jiggle vigorously, reduce the heat so that the weights rock gently.
-Continue boiling for 15 minutes, then remove from heat.
+When the weight begins to jiggle vigorously, reduce the heat so it rocks gently.
+Continue processing for 15 minutes, then remove the canner from the heat.

-Let the pressure canner sit until the seal releases before carefully removing the lid.
+Let the pressure canner sit until the pressure seal releases before carefully removing the lid.

-Be cautious removing that lid.
-The steam can cause severe burning.
+Use caution when removing the lid.
+Escaping steam can cause severe burns.

-Transfer your jars to a soft surface like a towel on a cookie sheet, or cutting board.
-Using either an oven mitt or a jar lifter, the boiling water and jars are still very hot.
+Transfer the jars to a soft surface such as a towel on a cookie sheet or cutting board.
+Use an oven mitt or a jar lifter, as the jars and water will still be very hot.

 Removing hot canned tomatoes from the canner to cool.